Leptobrachella ventripunctata

-Leptolalax ventripunctatus (known as Yunnan Asian toad or more elaborately, speckle-bellied metacarpal-tubercled toad) is a frog species in the family Megophryidae.
+Leptobrachella ventripunctata (known as Yunnan Asian toad or more elaborately, speckle-bellied metacarpal-tubercled toad) is a frog species in the family Megophryidae.
 It is known from Mengla County in Yunnan, southern China, from Phongsaly Province in northern Laos, and from Tam Dao in northern Vietnam.
-Its natural habitats are subtropical moist lowland forests and rivers.
-Its status is insufficiently known.
+Its natural habitats are evergreen forests, montane bamboo forests, and rivers.
+It is likely threatened by the destruction of its mature forest habitat for agriculture.

-Leptolalax ventripunctatus is a small species: males grow to snout-vent length of about 26.5 mm.
+Leptobrachella ventripunctata is a small species: males grow to snout-vent length of about 26.5 mm.
 Tadpoles are larger in terms of length, 48–50 mm.